ketan-10/arbok/README.md

 ## Features

 **Simple & Secure**
-- One command setup - just `curl` to get started
+- One command setup with automatic lifecycle management
 - WireGuard encryption with modern cryptography
 - No account needed - anonymous tunnels by default
 - Self-hosted - complete control over your infrastructure